Abdulhamidsa/Crime-searching-interactive-map/README.md

 ## Description
 This project sets up a Docker environment using Docker Compose with Python and ArangoDB.
+This project showcase an interactive map for crimes located in Copenhagen and their data(criminals, victims, potential other gang members), relying on complex AQL queries and logic.

 ## Prerequisites
 - Docker